ltgoslo/sherlock/README.md

 # sherlock

 Train and test a system for negation scope resolution.
-It requires a working installation of [Wapiti](https://wapiti.limsi.fr/)
 This system was initially submitted to [2012 *sem shared task on negation scope resolution](http://ixa2.si.ehu.es/starsem), ranking second in the closed track and first in the open track.

+## Requirements
+Sherlock requires python 2.7 and up, and a working installation of [Wapiti](https://wapiti.limsi.fr/).

 ## Usage